ph-ash/documentation/README.md

 ### Error tile growth

-From our experience, low prioritized monitorings usually won't be fixed unless there is nothing else to do, and this happens not often.
-Therefore, we thought of a way to bring these monitorings to our attention.
+From our experience, low prioritized monitorings usually won't be fixed unless there is nothing else to do.
+And let's be honest, this does not happen very often.

-Every tile, which at some point switches to `error` will grow over time in priority (and on screen), so that it can compete with high priority monitorings.
-Each tile will grow each
+Every `error`tile will grow over time in priority (and on screen), so that it can compete with high priority monitorings.
+Each `error` tile will grow each

     <tileExpansionIntervalCount> * <idleTimeoutInSeconds> seconds

 by

     <current priority> <tileExpansionGrowthExpression>

+and will reset to the original priority as soon as the tile enters the status `ok`.

 Examples:
 * you pushed a monitoring with `idleTimeoutInSeconds = 60` and omitted the optional values: your error tile will grow each `60` seconds by `1`